Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 Who this is best for

-- Teams that need evidence retrieval by geography, respondent type, and service area
+- Teams comparing geography, respondent type, service area, and issue categories

 Service stack connected to this case study